tihsu99/analysis_tool/README.md

 ```
 Currently, the groups of uncertainties are theory and experimental.
 If one want to customize the group, please go to [Init_Tool/Nuisance_Producer.py](https://github.com/ExtraYukawa/LimitModel/blob/ZhengGang_dev2/Init_Tool/Nuisance_Producer.py)

+The additional json file name is like
+- data_info/NuisanceList/nuisance_group_{YEAR}_{CHANNEL}.json # contain the group element information, which will feed into datacards.

 ## 1.2 Block unwanted nuisances (You can skip this)

 If you don't want _chargeflipYEAR nuisances for ee channel in year2017 for example, you can remove it through the argument --blacklist